 One particular critic of orthodox Christianity, Robert Eisenman, contends that the Carbon-14 dating method used to date the Dead Sea Scrolls was flawed (dig into the comments section of this previous Veracity post, to see what I am talking about).
 To Eisenman, radiometric dating can only give us dates relative to the testing of other samples, and not absolute dates for those samples.
 This is the same type of argument used by Christian critics of radiometric dating!

-Eisenman believes that the Dead Scrolls were actually written after the period of Jesus of Nazareth’s earthly appearance.
+Eisenman believes that the most pertinent of the Dead Scroll documents were actually written after the period of Jesus of Nazareth’s earthly appearance.
 Eisenman’s ideas are based on the assumption that the Jewish community at Qumran, was really connected to the early Christians, and that a competing group of early Christians effectively “made up” a good amount of the New Testament.
 If you follow Eisenman’s complex argument, you can come up with an idea that explains away a great deal of the New Testament.

 Eisenman’s punch line?
 Well, James the brother of Jesus, was the real successor to promote Jesus’ teachings (if Jesus even existed), and the Apostle Paul was the great fabricator of what we call “Christianity” today…..
 Pretty ingenious, but it is an idea that every orthodox Christian I know would completely reject.